 - 1. Proposes a dynamic game of network competition in the airline industry. - 2.
 Proposes methods to solve, estimate, and perform counterfactual experiments using the model. - 3.
 It measures the contribution of economies of scope to different costs: variable, fixed, and entry costs.. - 4.
 Uses the model to study empirically the role of strategic entry deterrence as a factor to explain why many companies in the US airline industry operate using hub-and-spoke networks.

 Contribution [1]: Endogenous network model

-- Previous structural games of market entry in the airline industry (e.g., Berry, 1992) take into account the existence of network effects, but they treat them as exogenous factors. - Those models treat the number of routes or passengers that an airline has in an airport as exogenous. - For merger analysis, or to evaluate policy questions, we need to endogenize airlines networks.
+• Previous structural games of market entry in the airline industry (e.g., Berry, 1992) take into account the existence of network effects, but they treat them as exogenous factors.